cdown/redgrou.se/README.md

 https://github.com/user-attachments/assets/a6956e5b-c8ac-4214-9dd8-7d24c9554e32

-A high-performance bird sighting analytics platform.
-Upload your sightings, explore them all on an interactive map, and filter by species, location, date, significance, and more.
+A bird sighting analytics platform.
+Upload your sightings, explore them all on an interactive map, and filter by species, location, date, significance, etc.

-## Features

-- Interactive map - Rendered smoothly at any level of zoom
-- Powerful filtering - Intuitive filtering for lifers, year ticks, country ticks, etc, and a query builder for advanced queries
-- Table view - Sortable columns with infinite scroll, synced with map filters
-- Shareable URLs - Anyone with the link can view your sightings
-- Privacy conscious - No accounts required, edit access via tokens stored in browser localStorage

-## Quick Start
+## Quick start

 ### Prerequisites